 Being a Toyota, you’d expect decent quality inside the Aygo, and that’s what you get.
-Decent is about the limit of it though — there are no soft-touch surfaces, and quite a bit of body-coloured metal inside.
-That’s fine if you’re driving one of the new, brighter colours (such as the eye-watering ‘Magenta Fizz’), but a little less exciting if you drive one in silver, white or black, as so many will.
-The main instruments, which feature a small digital display set within a big analogue speedo, are fine and have been given a small makeover with the addition of a background pattern that looks a bit like a jet turbine, but there’s no escaping the fact they appear a bit cheap and old fashioned.
-So too does the rest of the cabin, apart from the new 7.0-inch touch-screen.
+There are quite a few hard plastics and metal surfaces, rather than soft-touch materials.
+The main instruments, which feature a small digital display set within a big analogue speedo, have been given a small makeover with the addition of a background pattern that looks a bit like a jet turbine, but they do look rather dated.
+So too does the rest of the cabin, apart from the new 7.0-inch touchscreen.
 This unit, developed for Toyota by audio and electronics expert Pioneer, looks good and works well, but some functions are expensive add-ons.
 On the upside, the front seats are surprisingly comfortable, even for taller drivers and passengers.

 If you’re buying an Aygo for practicality, you might want to reconsider, as even within the boundaries of the city car class, it’s pretty small inside.
-As mentioned, in the front seats, there’s decent space and very good comfort, but taller passengers in the back seats (and by that we potentially mean anyone over the age of 12) will find kneeroom limited, although headroom is OK.
+There’s decent space and very good comfort up front, but taller passengers in the back seats will find kneeroom limited, although headroom is OK.
 The boot really is tiny, though.
-Its 168-litre capacity is around 110 litres smaller than that offered by its major competitors.
+Its 168-litre capacity is considerably smaller than those offered by its major competitors.
 One carry-on sized wheelie bag pretty much fills it.

-You would normally assume a small, affordable car such as this would score badly here, but the Aygo confounds those expectations.
-Toyota’s engineers haven’t changed much of the car’s chassis, but the springs and shock absorbers have been altered a little, and the software for the electric power steering has been reworked.
-The result is a small car that is surprisingly engaging to drive, with nicely weighted steering and a very good ride quality that soaks up urban lumps, but doesn’t leave the Aygo swaying and wallowing when you take it out on the motorway.
+The Aygo is surprisingly engaging to drive, with nicely weighted steering and a very good ride quality that soaks up urban lumps, but doesn’t leave the Aygo swaying and wallowing when you take it out on the motorway.
 In fact, it’s really very good in this department.

-Basic X models are pretty bare, and Toyota only expects them to make up around 2% of the expected 22,000-odd sales in a full year.
+Basic X models – which come in three door form, unlike the other five-door models – are pretty bare, and Toyota only expects them to make up around 2% of sales.
 The next level up, X-Play, is far better equipped, coming with air conditioning, steering wheel-mounted audio switches, a height adjustable driver's seat, an adjustable speed limiter, LED rear lights and the x-touch multimedia system with DAB and Bluetooth.

 The X-Plore models get 15-inch alloy wheels, front fog lights, automatic air conditioning, automatic headlights, rear privacy glass, a reversing camera and sat-nav.
 It can also be specified with a power-retracting canvas ‘Funroof’ and Toyota Safety Sense.